 Persons, who become Jain Sadhus (Ascetics) have not only to renounce all their riches and properties which at times may amount even to hundreds of thousands of rupees, but have also to dissociate themselves from many other things.
 They have to forsake company of their parents, brothers, sisters, children, relations and other near and dear ones.
 They have to give up attachment to everything and to cease wasting their time in the enjoyment of transient and detestable pleasures and pursuits of life.
-They have to be ready to tread alone along other sacred path of restraint ordained by lineshwardevas for the attainment of the final absolution (Moksha).
+They have to be ready to tread alone along other sacred path of restraint ordained by Jineshwardevas for the attainment of the final absolution (Moksha).
 They receive initiation into the sacred order (Diksha) at the hands of Gurudevas (masters) who themselves are ascetics and take five great vows (Mahavratas).

-These vows are as follows:
+These vows are as follows :

-(i) The first vow is the vow of non-violence (Ahimsa): by this Jain Sadhus are enjoined not to harm or hurt any living beings by words, deeds or feeling big or small, during their whole of life.
-They do not afflict even earthlives; do not use unboiled water, do not take the aid of fire even in the coldest of weather, do not make use of fan for breeze and do not touch even green vegetables.
-His non-violence or Ahimsa is baffling to many a inquisitive mind but it is being practised day and night.
+(i) The first vow is the vow of nonviolence (Ahimsa): by this Jain their whole of life.
+They do not afflict even earthlives; do not use unboiled water, do not take the aid of fire even in the coldest of weather, do not make use of fan for breeze and not touch even green vegetables.
+His non-violence or Ahimsa is baffling to many an inquisite mind but it is being practised day and night.